danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ## Google Chrome [^1]

-Google Chrome has been the most used browsers in the last year with a wide gap from the other alternatives.
+_Google Chrome_ has been the most used browsers in the last year with a wide gap from the other alternatives.
 Why?
 Because rendering a page is really fast and it is integrated with Google services.

 But it’s a Google application, you can’t expect that it will respect your privacy; settings don’t help either.
 And it isn’t an open soure browser.

 ### Chromium [^2]

-The rendering engine (the part that reads the HTML page and prints the formatted output) of Google Chrome is called Chromium and is also distributed as a separate browser.
+The rendering engine (the part that reads the HTML page and prints the formatted output) of Google Chrome is called _Chromium_ and is also distributed as a separate browser.
 It’s basically Google Chrome minus _some_ extensions and plugins.
 Privacy is a little better but it’s still _Googlish_.

 #### Iridium [^32]

-Here we are at the first privacy-aware browser: Iridium is a fork of Chromium, private and secure by default.
-The project has been released recently, but it seems already abandoned: the latest commit to its codebase is dated in November 2018.
+Here we are at the first privacy-aware browser: _Iridium_, a fork of Chromium, private and secure by default.
+The project has been released recently, but it seems already **abandoned**: the latest commit to its codebase is dated in November 2018.
 No fixes or security update since then.

 #### ungoogled-chromium [^3]

 _ungoogled-chromium_, is a fork of chromium with privacy improvements where Google traces have been removed.
-It is a drop-in replacement so you can download the browser and start using the same interface you’re used to.
+It is a **drop-in replacement** so you can download the browser and start using the same interface you’re used to.

-Download![^4]
+_Download!_[^4]

 ## Mozilla Firefox [^5]

-Another pillar of privacy-aware browsers is Mozilla Firefox.
+Another pillar of privacy-aware browsers is _Mozilla Firefox_.
 It is fast (especially with the new Quantum engine[^8]) and easy to use.
-The only problem is that Mozilla often makes opinionated choices [^6][^7].
+The only problem is that Mozilla often makes **opinionated choices** [^6][^7].
 But Firefox it’s open source and it would be a huge loss to waste its code; this is why we will overview some of its forks.

 It’s important to state that Firefox isn’t privacy-aware by default, but the opt-out and relevant settings are just few clicks away, and all the sneaky extensions enabled by default (like Mr. Robot extensions[^7]) can be disabled.

 If you still want to use Firefox, follow PrivacyToolsIO guide[^15].

-Download![^5]
+_Download!_[^5]

 ### Basilisk [^12]

 ![](https://www.basilisk-browser.org/bas-logo-300w.png)

-Basilisk is a Firefox fork made right before the Quantum update[^8] to demonstrate the Unified XUL Platform[^13][^20].
+_Basilisk_ is a Firefox fork made right before the Quantum update[^8] to demonstrate the Unified XUL Platform[^13][^20].
 But what is XUL[^19][^14] and why should you care about?

 > XUL (XML User Interface Language) is Mozilla's XML-based language for building user interfaces of applications like Firefox.

 It is a subset of XML made for creating add ons that change Firefox user interface; Mozilla deprecated XUL-based add ons at the end of the 2017[^18].
 Basilisk developers still believe in a future of this technology and want to improve it.

-The rendering engine it’s called Goanna[^40] and it’s a fork from an old version of Firefox (v25) that have diverged significantly over the years.
+The rendering engine it’s called _Goanna_[^40] and it’s a fork from an old version of Firefox (v25) that have diverged significantly over the years.

 The project seems interesting, but after a bit of digging, I’ve found this issue[^21] in the OpenBSD work in progress ports tree.
 Basilisk developers (they also develop Pale Moon[^22]) opened it to make the port comply with the licence, and the terms used are not polite at all.
 Package and ports maintainers are often volunteers so there is no point in making such an approach for whatever reason.
-Because of this, Basilisk developers don’t seem they deserve the users’ trust, I suggest to use some more trustworthy project instead.
+Because of this, Basilisk developers don’t seem to **deserve the users’ trust**, I suggest to use some more trustworthy project instead.

-***Note***: _A OpenBSD port is a set of files (_Makefiles_) that describes where to fetch the source of a software and how to compile/install it.
+***Note***: _A OpenBSD port is a set of files (Makefiles) that describes where to fetch the source of a software and how to compile/install it.
 The pre-compiled binaries offered by OpenBSD are built using the ports_.

 ### GNU Icecat [^9]

 ![](https://www.gnu.org/software/gnuzilla/icecat-128.png)

-Icecat browser targets people who care about their privacy but code freedom too.
+_Icecat_ browser targets people who care about their privacy but **code freedom** too.
 It is based on Firefox ESR (Extended Support Release) and consists in a set of patches that remove all non-free code and enhance privacy.

 Some security extensions like LibreJS[^10] and Searxes’ Third-party Request Blocker[^11] are shipped with Icecat but they can be disabled with a click in the homepage, restoring the usual surfing experience (these two extensions break many sites).